fkaempfer/dphp/README.md

 # dphp - Dockerized legacy php

 Provide legacy php images updated with all dependencies for legacy application and those who prefer these versions.
-The image simply uses php internal server and almalinux+remi packages.
+The default image simply uses php internal server and almalinux+remi packages.
+An apache variant is provided.

 ## Disclaimer
 - *Do not expose these applications to the open internet.
 These are EOL versions of PHP.*
 - PHP internal server is slow, especially when serving static assets, it is used to be able to scale the application up easily on k8s
 - Some of the CI/Readme/boilerplate code is AI generated
+- The Apache variant has .htaccess support enabled by default

 ## Quick Start